bhavesh1129/MultiplayerCardGame/README.md

 6. The game can be played with a minimum of 2 players and a maximum of 4 players.
 7. Input the desired number of players during the game's start.
 8. The application runs on any environment that supports Java 1.8 or above.

-## Kinds of Responses

-After executing the application, you can expect one of two responses:

-1. Total Number of Rounds Played and Winner: If the game is played to completion without the draw pile becoming empty, the application will display the total number of rounds played and the winner.
-The response will look something like this: "No of rounds played: 22.
-Player 1 is the winner...!!!"
-2. No Winner Due to Empty Draw Pile: If the draw pile becomes empty during the game, the game ends in a draw, and no winner is declared.
-The response will look something like this: "Draw pile became empty.
-Match stopped.
-No one is the winner...!!!"

-In conclusion, by following the steps above, you can successfully execute the application and play the multiplayer card game.
-The application provides two kinds of responses depending on the outcome of the game, and it can be a fun way to spend your leisure time.